OpenNebula/docs/source/deployment/vmware_infrastructure_setup/networking_setup.rst

 Virtual Networks from vCenter can be represented using OpenNebula virtual networks, where a one-to-one relationship exists between an OpenNebula's virtual network and a vSphere's port group.
 When :ref:`adding NICs in a VM template <vm_templates>` or :ref:`when attaching a NIC (hot-plugging) to a running VM <vm_instances>` in OpenNebula, a network interface can be attached to an OpenNebula's Virtual Network.

+OpenNebula can consume port groups or create port groups.

 In vSphere's terminology, a port group can be seen as a template for creating virtual ports with particular sets of specifications such as VLAN tagging.
 The VM's network interfaces connect to vSphere's virtual switches through port groups. vSphere provides two types of port groups:

 - Port Group (or Standard Port Group).
 The port group is connected to a vSphere Standard Switch.
 - Distributed Port Group.
 The port group is connected to a vSphere Distributed Switch.

-OpenNebula supports both "Port Groups" and "Distributed Port Groups", and as such can consume any vCenter defined network resource (even those created by other networking components like for instance NSX).

 According to `VMWare's vSphere Networking Guide <https://pubs.vmware.com/vsphere-60/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-60-networking-guide.pdf>`_ we have two virtual switches types: